Jacastro619/readme-generator/readme.new.md

 ## Installation

-Simply use the node command in the command line
+Assuming the user cloned this repository onto their local machine, open the index.js file.
+For installation, make sure node.js is installed.
+Then in the terminal run 'node index.js'.

 ## Usage

-Answer all prompts appropiatley for best results
+Once the user runs 'node index.js', the user will be asked a series of questions.
+For best results, the user should answer each question accordingly.
+Once all questions have been answered, the readme.md file will be created based on the users responses.

 ## Contributing

-There are no contribution guidelines
+There are no contribution guidelines for this project.

 ## Tests

-There are no tests for the project
+There are no tests for this project

 ## License

-This project is covered under the Apache License 2.0 license.
-For more information about license click [HERE](https://apache.org/licenses/LICENSE-2.0)
+This project is covered under the MIT License.
+For more information about license go to [https://mit-license.org/](https://mit-license.org/)

 ## Questions